Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

 Usage
 -----

-Once authentication is enabled you need to perform the authentication handshake in your program to switch the connection from non-authenticated to authenticated state.
+Once authentication is enabled you need to perform the :ref:`authentication handshake <llproto_tcpip_authentication>` in your program to switch the connection from non-authenticated to authenticated state.
 In Brick Viewer you just tick the "Use Authentication" check box on the Setup tab and enter your authentication secret before clicking connect and